A Los Angeles constructive evictions attorney can explain what constitutes an illegal eviction in detail.

 When is an Eviction Illegal?

 For your landlord to evict you, they must go to court to get an eviction order.
 Your landlord cannot prevent you from accessing your home without an eviction order.
 If your landlord evicts you without an order, that is against the law.
-Illegal eviction penalties can be held against your landlord with the help of an illegal eviction lawyer.
+Illegal eviction penalties can be held against your landlord with the help of an illegal eviction attorney.

 What if My Landlord Shut Off My Water, Changed My Locks, or Turned Off My Electricity?